- Service & Product Responsibility

 - Use encryption techniques to retain, use and transmit personal data

-- Maintain stringent and adequate security measures to protect personal data from unauthorised or unlawful access
+- Maintain stringent and adequate security measures to protect personal data that the Group is entrusted against unauthorised or unlawful access

 - Review security measures regularly to ensure protection level is appropriate